cloudfoundry/stratos/docs/secrets-management.md

 ### 3. Set up SOPS for offline use

-Create `.sops.yaml` in the project root:
+Create `.sops.yaml` in the project root to document your age public key:

 ```yaml
 creation_rules: